-As a result of the merger which was consummated on April 1, 2010, Officeware Corporation is now a wholly-owned, operating subsidiary of Immediatek.
-While we again incurred a loss for the year, our revenues increased significantly in 2010 compared to our prior year.
-To become profitable, we must be able to generate sufficient revenues from our operating activity.
-During fiscal 2011, we expect to incur an increase in our expenditures in connection with our expected expansion.
+We again incurred a loss for the year, our revenues increased significantly in 2011 compared to our prior year.
+As expected, we incurred an increase in our expenditures in connection with our expansion.
+We expect that we will continue to spend heavily on our expansion efforts.
 Additionally, we will continue to invest in our research and development, sales and customer services organizations.
 As a result of these increased expenditures, we will be required to increase our revenue in order to achieve profitability.
 If substantial growth in our revenues does not occur, we may not be able to achieve or maintain profitability in the future.
 The amount of losses we will incur before achieving profitability, and the time required to reach profitability, are each highly uncertain.
 As a result, our business could be harmed, and our stock price could decline.
 No assurances can be given that we will ever achieve profitability.